zerotohero-dev/zerotohero-web/content/content-creation/new-stream-setup-with-babyface-pro-fs.md

 sources, outputs, and the occasional copyright headache.
 Here is how I tackled those real-world challenges.

-I typically do two types of live streams: either just myself, with some light background music from Spotify or co-streaming with multiple guests, accepting their audio input from a shared Zoom session.
+I typically do two types of live streams:

+* Either just myself, with some light background music from Spotify
+* or co-streaming with multiple guests, accepting their audio input from a **shared Zoom session**.

 When I stream, I may stream to multiple places in parallel using [Restream.io][restream].